This Is What I've Learned (A Message of Withdrawal, Healing, and Hope)

 A Season of Hope

-Christmas, ultimately, is a season of hope.
+The Christmas season, ultimately, is a season of hope.
 It is about the promise of salvation.
 It is about bringing light into dark or hopeless places, and it is about finding peace of mind, overwhelming joy, and a better, everlasting future.

-This year, no matter what difficult challenges or circumstances you might be facing, be hopeful.
+This Christmas, no matter what difficult challenges or circumstances you might be facing, be hopeful.
 Know that you aren’t alone.
 Know that your pain won’t last forever, and remember that, ultimately, you will be even stronger in the future if you find ways to grow through the difficulties you are faced with.